 These plastic containers connect to your rainwater drainpipe.
 Rainwater that falls on your roof is collected by the water butt, giving you a free supply of water.

 Water the plants, top up your pond, even wash the car and driveway with the rainwater you collect.

 Water butts also stop litres of rainwater entering our sewers.
 The less water going down the drain, the less pressure on our systems.

 One water butt can hold up to 200 litres of water, which is the same as 20 full washing up bowls.

 Water storing crystals

 Make your water last longer in the flower beds with water storing crystals.
 Mix the crystals into the soil, and they'll soak up excess water.
 This is then slowly released, to keep your plants well-fed.

 Cover your pond or swimming pool

-In the warm weather, you won't lose as much water to evaporation.
-If you have a pond, use water surface plants, like water lillies, for a natural cover.
+In the warm weather, cover your pool or pond, so you don't lose as much water to evaporation.
+If you have a pond, use water surface plants, like water lilies, for a pretty and natural cover.